MARC FY2024 is here and bigger than ever!

 - How does your plan/program/initiative support reuse?

-- Make location and need known early
+- Make location and community need known early in the narrative

 - Double check all math/budget numbers